 1931: Arab leaders in Palestine urged Moslems not to participate in the celebration Maier Dizengoff’s seventieth birthday.
 Dizengooff is the Mayor of Tel Aviv.

 1934: Twenty-eight year old Nathan N. Rosen was officially installed as the Rabbi at Temple Petach Tikva in Brooklyn.
 (As reported by JTA)

 1934: Hitler agreed to a nationwide boycott of Jewish businessmen and professionals to be known as “Boycott Day” which would take place on April 1.
 The boycott is designed to last indefinitely or until the Jews have been completely eliminated from the German economy.

-1934: Birthdate of actor Alan Arkin.
-Arkin has played a myriad of roles during his long career including the lead in the famed anti-establishment film “Catch-22.”
+1934: In Brooklyn Beatrice (Wortis) and David I. Arkin gave birth to actor Alan Arkin who has played a myriad of roles during his long career including the lead in the famed anti-establishment film “Catch-22.”

 1937: The Palestine Post reported that a Jewish Ghaffir (supernumerary policeman) was wounded, an Arab brigand killed and a number of Arabs taken prisoner during a battle with a terrorist gang which attacked Jewish settlers plowing their fields at the foot of Mount Tabor.
 Jewish settlers were assisted by police reinforcements which arrived from Afula and Nazareth.